-Except as provided in sections 95363 or 95364, on or after January 1, 2010, no person may sell, supply, offer for sale, or manufacture for sale in California automotive refrigerant in a small container unless that automotive refrigerant in a small container has been certified for use and sale by the Air Resources Board and is covered by an Executive Order issued pursuant to this subarticle.
+Except as provided in section 95364, on or after January 1, 2010, no person may sell, supply, offer for sale, or manufacture for sale in California a small container of automotive refrigerant unless that small container of automotive refrigerant has been certified for use and sale by the Air Resources Board and is covered by an Executive Order issued pursuant to this subarticle.

-The criteria for obtaining certification, including all procedures for determining compliance with applicable test procedures, for automotive refrigerant in a small container sold, supplied, offered for sale, or manufactured for sale in California between January 1, 2010 and April 12, 2017 are set forth in “Certification Procedures for Small Containers of Automotive Refrigerant,” adopted on July 20, 2009, and last amended on January 5, 2010, which is incorporated by reference herein.
+The criteria for obtaining certification, including all procedures for determining compliance with applicable test procedures, for a small container of automotive refrigerant sold, supplied, offered for sale, or manufactured for sale in California between January 1, 2010, and April 12, 2017, are set forth in “Certification Procedures for Small Containers of Automotive Refrigerant,” adopted on July 20, 2009, and last amended on January 5, 2010, which is incorporated by reference herein.

-The criteria for obtaining certification, including all procedures for determining compliance with applicable test procedures, for automotive refrigerant in a small container sold, supplied, offered for sale, or manufactured for sale in California on or after April 13, 2017, are set forth in “Certification Procedures for Small Containers of Automotive Refrigerant,” adopted on July 20, 2009, and last amended on January 17, 2017, which is incorporated by reference herein.
+The criteria for obtaining certification, including all procedures for determining compliance with applicable test procedures, for small containers of automotive refrigerant sold, supplied, offered for sale, or manufactured for sale in California between April 13, 2017, and December 31, 2024, are set forth in “Certification Procedures for Small Containers of Automotive Refrigerant,” adopted on July 20, 2009, and last amended on January 17, 2017, which is incorporated by reference herein.

+The criteria for obtaining certification, including all procedures for determining compliance with applicable test procedures, for small containers of automotive refrigerant sold, supplied, offered for sale, or manufactured for sale in California on or after January 1, 2025, are set forth in “Certification Procedures for Small Containers of Automotive Refrigerant,” adopted on July 20, 2009, and last amended on [insert date of amendment], which is incorporated by reference herein.

-Any modification to the design or specifications of a small container of automotive refrigerant that has been issued an Executive Order pursuant to these procedures must be disclosed to ARB before any modified small container of automotive refrigerant may be sold, supplied, offered for sale, or manufactured for sale in California.
+Any modification to the design or specifications of a small container of automotive refrigerant that has been issued an Executive Order pursuant to these procedures must be disclosed to CARB before any modified small container of automotive refrigerant may be sold, supplied, offered for sale, or manufactured for sale in California.
 The Executive Officer will exercise good engineering judgment to determine if said change(s) constitute a significant difference to the design or specification of a previously certified small container of automotive refrigerant.
 If the Executive Officer determines that said change(s) constitute a significant difference to the design or specification of a previously certified small container of automotive refrigerant, the manufacturer must then request that the modified small container of automotive refrigerant be issued a new Executive Order pursuant to the provisions of this subarticle.

-Note: Authority cited: Sections 38501, 38510, 38560, 38560.5, 38580, 39600 and 39601, Health and Safety Code.
-Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 39003, 39500, 39600 and 39601, Health and Safety Code.
+Note: Authority cited: Sections 38501, 38505, 38510, 38560, 38560.5, 38562.2, 38566, 38580, 39600 and 39601, Health and Safety Code.
+Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 38562.2, 38566, 39003, 39500, 39600 and 39601, Health and Safety Code.

 95363.
-Exemption for Low GWP Value Refrigerants.

-This subarticle does not apply to automotive refrigerants with a GWP value equal to or less than 150, where GWP value is defined as described in section 95361(a)(10).

-Note: Authority cited: Sections 38501, 38510, 38560, 38560.5, 38580, 39600 and 39601, Health and Safety Code.
-Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 39003, 39500, 39600 and 39601, Health and Safety Code.
+Reserved

 95364.
-Sell-Through of Products.
+Sell-Through of Products (Phase I).

-Notwithstanding the provisions of section 95362(a), automotive refrigerant in a small container that was packaged or manufactured before January 1, 2010 may be sold, supplied, or offered for sale in California until December 31, 2010.
+Small containers of automotive refrigerant that were packaged or manufactured before January 1, 2010, may be sold, supplied, or offered for sale in California until December 31, 2010.

 Notification necessary for products sold during the sell-through period.
-A person who sells or supplies automotive refrigerant in a small container that does not fully comply with the provisions of section 95362 must notify the purchaser in writing of the date on which the sell-through period will end.
+A person who sells or supplies a small container of automotive refrigerant that does not fully comply with the provisions of section 95362 must notify the purchaser in writing of the date on which the sell-through period will end.
 This notification must be supplied only if all of the following conditions are met:

 The product is being sold or supplied to a distributor or retailer; and